 Description & Time Commitment

-The Palliative Care eLearning Program is composed of 2 face-to-face sessions and 6 online modules for collaborative knowledge building.
+The Palliative Care eLearning Program is composed of 2 virtual synchronous online sessions and 6 online modules for collaborative knowledge building.

-The 2 face-to-face small group learning sessions are 3-hours each and provide an introduction to palliative care and symptoms other than pain.
-The sessions are held at the University of Toronto Conference Centre, 89 Chestnut Street.
+The 2 virtual synchronous online sessions are 3-hours each and provide an introduction to palliative care and symptoms other than pain.
+The sessions will be held using an online conferencing platform.

 The web-based modules focus on clinical case scenarios and require participation in asynchronous online discussion.
 Each module is facilitated online by a palliative care expert over 1 month.
 Plan to devote approximately 4 hours per month to online collaborative knowledge building and individual reading.